nfarve/thinkful-git-ws/README.md

 hello world
 ## Git

-* What is Bitbucket  * GitHub is the most popular site for remotely saving our code and collaborating with other developers on open source projects
+* What is Bitbucket and Github  * GitHub is the most popular site for remotely saving our code and collaborating with other developers on open source projects
 * Local & Remote Branches
   * Local - branch stored on your personal computer
   * Remote - branch stored in a separate repository, like GitHub, Bitbucket, GitLab, etc